civo/cli/README.md

 #### Change region

-To change the region the only cmd you need run is `civo region current <REGION-CODE>` and you will see a message like this
+To change the region the only cmd you need run is `civo region current <REGION-CODE>` and you will see a message like this:
 ```sh
  civo region current NYC1